1How do I become a contestant?

 2Do I have to win a preliminary competition to compete?

-You don't need to win a preliminary title or have previous pageant experience to participate in the State competition.
 However, we do conduct local preliminary pageants in some areas, so that you may gain experience and sponsorships to help you as you enter the State competition.

 3When is the last day to apply?